 - Choose whether to pass on the whole of their fund on death (not just 50% as in most DB schemes)

-- Receive better guaranteed rates on ill health or if they are single
+- Receive improved guaranteed rates on ill-health or

-- Gain access to their pension before “normal retirement age”
+- If they are single, gain access to their pension before “normal retirement age”

-- Buy a secure income that starts at a higher level than their DB scheme but which has lower or no future increases
+- Buy a secure income that starts at a higher level than their DB scheme but which has a lower or no future increases.

-Mounting evidence shows that, unfortunately, attempted pension scams are on the rise.
-The key to minimising the risk of members falling for such fraudulent activity is to ensure that they are well informed and fully understand all of the options available to them.
-Taking no action to support DB members who are contemplating their choices at retirement could leave them exposed to unnecessary risks and unscrupulous scammers.
-Consequently, trustees need to decide what retirement options the scheme should offer and the level of educational assistance that should be provided to DB scheme members in relation to pension freedoms.
+Overall, taking no action to support DB members who are contemplating their choices at retirement could leave them exposed to unnecessary risks and unscrupulous scammers.
+Consequently, trustees need to decide what retirement options the scheme should offer and the level of educational assistance that should be provided to DB scheme members concerning pension freedoms.

 Members of DB schemes who are considering transferring their final salary benefits to a DC arrangement are required, in the first instance, to obtain financial advice if they have transfer amounts of over £30,000.
-Before carrying out any transfer, trustees have a duty to check that appropriate independent advice has been received by the member concerned from a professional, suitably qualified, financial adviser who is both independent of the DB scheme and fully authorised by the FCA.
+Before carrying out any transfer, trustees must check that appropriate independent advice has been received by the member concerned from a professional, suitably qualified, financial adviser who is both independent of the DB scheme and fully authorised by the Financial Conduct Authority (FCA).

 Trustees are also expected to check that the appropriate advice has been obtained, by verifying that the financial adviser meets the legislative requirements to carry out the regulated activity, and to ensure that the receiving scheme is a legitimate arrangement.
 Where trustees have reason to believe that the receiving scheme is not legitimate, the Pensions Regulator advises them to consider carefully whether the transfer should proceed.

-Pensions freedoms enables DB scheme members to take their pension savings at retirement in any way they choose, albeit by transferring to a DC arrangement first.
-But along with this flexibility comes greater responsibility on pensioners to plan their retirement wisely.
+Pension freedoms enable DB scheme members to take their pension savings at retirement in any way they choose, albeit by transferring to a DC arrangement first.
+But along with this flexibility comes greater responsibility on scheme members to plan their retirement wisely.
 To do this, each individual will need to make sure they have a clear understanding of their own financial situation and needs, so they can be sure the choices they make are the right ones for them.
-This is where trustees can truly help to make a difference.
+This is where employers and pension trustees can truly help to make a difference.